rbisewski/tempchk/README.md

 # Requirements

-The followed in needed for this to work:
+The following is needed in order for this to function as intended:

 * Linux kernel 4.4+
 * golang